fabiosantoscode/inotifydo/README.md

 # inotifydo

-A tool that waits for files and executes a command when any file is changed.
+This is a tool that watches files for changes, and executes a command when a change happens.

-Requires the `inotifywatch` command (you need to install `inotify`, possibly in the `inotify-tools` package in your distro)

 ## How to install

+This requires the `inotifywatch` command to be available in your PATH. (you need to install `inotify`, possibly in the `inotify-tools` package in your distro)

 Clone this repo, and execute as root: